 Alright!
 Trading bikes for a while was fun.I'm ready for mine back.
 No, seriously, get off my bike.
 Ahh, what a sweet ride.

 At the track she's outclassed, but on the street, she reigns unmatched.
-She's the only big-bore canyon carving hypermiler I know of. -- Picture gallery, K&N air filter, SuperTrapp Aluminum Racing Series exhaust (Made in USA), ZG touring shield, stock gearing & ignition.
+She's the only big-bore canyon carving hypermiler I know of. -- Picture gallery, K&N air filter, SuperTrapp Aluminum Racing Series exhaust (Made in USA), ZG touring shield, & otherwise stock.
 Highest observed speed: 167 MPH @ ~4,800' AMSL.

 I can see what you're saying e1 but they're still pretty noticeable so I don't foresee a problem.
 So here is an update to what is happening.
 The problem was happening while I had an integrated led tail light hooked up.
 So I hooked up some regular bulbs flashes in the rear and put the stock flasher relay back in.
 Now each side flashes independently but they are just a tad slow to light up, kinda like they are fading in and out.
 I put the aftermarket led relay back in and now everything works fine.
 I will be returning the integrated tail light.
 I have a guy on an automotive forum that does custom led lights that I will have do a custom integrated tail light for me, but I have a feeling that once I put that in I will need to use resistor to put some load on the system to get it to work right.
 Crazy how complicated electrical systems can be.